National Park Service, Mississippi.

 The Natchez Trace Parkway is a 444-mile recreational road and scenic drive through three states.
 It roughly follows the "Old Natchez Trace" a historic travel corridor used by American Indians, "Kaintucks," European settlers, slave traders, soldiers, and future presidents.
 Today, people can enjoy not only a scenic drive but also hiking, biking, horseback riding, and camping along the parkway.

-Directions to the Natchez Trace Parkway vary greatly depending on what part of the tri-state Parkway you are trying to reach.
+Directions to the Natchez Trace Parkway vary depending on what part of the tri-state Parkway you are trying to reach.
 There are more than 50 roads that access the Parkway in Tennessee, Alabama, and Mississippi.
 For specific questions concerning how to get to a certain portion of the Parkway, please call the Visitor Center at 1-800-305-7417.